What is Electrochemical Grinding (ECG), Its Parts & How it Works?

 What is Electrochemical Grinding?

-A grinding wheel is used in a precision machining technique known as electrochemical machining (ECG) to remove material from a workpiece’s surface.
-This method achieves exceptional precision and efficiency by fusing classic grinding techniques with the principles of electrochemical machining.
-For high-hardness workpieces, where traditional techniques can be difficult, ECG works very well.
+In electrochemical grinding (ECG), a grinding wheel is used in the precision machining technique to remove material from a workpiece’s surface.
+This method achieves exceptional precision and efficiency by using conventional grinding techniques with electrochemical machining for high-hardness workpieces, where traditional techniques can be difficult and the ECG works very well.

-The electrolyte fluid is used to wash away the material after it has been taken from the anode.
-By mechanically cutting the metal with the grinding wheel and electrochemically dissolving the substance at the same time.
+An electrolyte fluid is used to wash away the material after it has been taken from the anode.
+This occurs after mechanically cutting the metal with the grinding wheel and electrochemically dissolving the substance at the same time.

-Lower-force cutting is possible because the grinding wheel can partially break down the material and lessen its hardness when grinding.
-ECG requires fixtures made of corrosion-resistant material and electrical contact with the workpiece, although it follows some of the same guidelines as traditional grinding, including programming and setup.
+The ECG can lower the force of cutting because the grinding wheel can partially break down the material and lessen its hardness when grinding.
+The process requires fixtures made of corrosion-resistant material and electrical contact with the workpiece, although it follows some of the same guidelines as traditional grinding, including programming and setup.

 The Electrolyte